What Are the Largest Discount Brokerage Firms?

 Perhaps no company has championed the idea of low-cost investing more than Vanguard.
 Those with Vanguard accounts will pay no commissions to trade Vanguards own mutual funds or ETFs.
 More than 1,800 other ETFs from other companies are also commission-free.
 Individual stocks trade for $7 with Vanguard, though that fee gets lower the more you have invested.
 With Vanguard, investors can have traditional and Roth IRA accounts, taxable brokerage accounts, annuities, 529 college savings plans, and Vanguard is also a popular 401(k) plan administrator.

 Ally Invest is one of the newer discount brokerages and offers a clean online platform for self-directed investors.
-It also offers professionally managed accounts for a 0.30% advisory fee.
+It also offers Cash Enhanced Managed Portfolios for a 0.0% advisory fee.
 Equity trades are just $4.95 and go down to $3.95 if you have a balance of $100,000 or more.
 Bond trades are $1.

 This is not meant to be an exhaustive list of discount brokers, but it highlights the most popular.
 Other brokers are coming onto the scene regularly, offering super-low or even non-existent fees and other features.
 Robinhood, for example, is an app designed for beginning investors with zero-commission trades.
 Firstrade allows investors to purchase stocks, ETFs, mutual funds, and options with no fees.
 Meanwhile, established banks have started offering discount brokerage services.
 These include Capital One Investing, Bank of America’s Merrill Edge, and YouInvest from JPMorgan Chase.